 Scale and significance

-But size and significance are not the same.
-A conscious being capable of moral choice is significant not by mass but by nature.
+Size and significance are different categories.
+A conscious being capable of moral choice is significant by nature, not by mass.
 The Quran does not present human significance as a function of cosmic real estate.
-It presents human beings as bearing the amanah — the trust that the heavens and earth refused.
-Consciousness, moral awareness, and the capacity to know God are not diminished by the scale of the universe.
-They are elevated by what they can apprehend.
+It presents human beings as bearing the amānah, the trust that the heavens and earth refused.

-More importantly: the vastness is not evidence against divine concern.
-It is evidence for the kind of God Islam proclaims — one who creates abundantly, who lavishes existence, who fills creation with ayat (signs) not because He needs to but because it is good.
-The cosmic scale is a display of power that frames human significance rather than negating it.
-The Quran repeatedly calls human beings to look at the heavens and earth — not to feel small, but to recognize the power that made them.
+The vastness is also evidence for the kind of God Islam proclaims, a Creator who creates abundantly, who lavishes existence, who fills creation with āyāt (signs) because creation itself is a good.
+The cosmic scale frames human significance rather than negating it.
+The Quran repeatedly calls human beings to look at the heavens and the earth, to recognise the power that made them, and to accept the implications of being a conscious creature within that creation.

 Why multiple religions?

 Revelation, when it comes, confirms and directs these resources.
-The Quran presents itself not as the first word on God but as the clearest confirmation of what reason and conscience already disclose.
+The Quran presents itself as the clearest confirmation of what reason and conscience already disclose, not as the first word on God.
 Those who have not received Quranic revelation are judged by their response to what they have.
-The Quran is explicit: “We never punish until We have sent a messenger.”
+The principle is explicit:

 The accountability is proportionate to the light received.

-The multiplicity of religious traditions is interpreted, not denied.
+The multiplicity of religious traditions reflects cultural diversity rather than the absence of truth.
 Human beings have always sensed the transcendent.
-That they have articulated this in diverse ways reflects cultural diversity, not the absence of truth.
-Islam reads this as a series of approximations — some closer, some further — all responding to the same reality.
+They have articulated the sense in diverse ways across cultures.
+Islam reads the diversity as a series of approximations: some closer, some further, all responding to the same underlying reality.
 The Quran claims to be the most accurate, preserved, and complete articulation.
-It does not claim to be the only one that ever contained truth.
+The tradition does not claim to be the only one that ever contained truth.
 Previous revelations were genuine; the Quran confirms them while correcting what was altered or forgotten.

 The meaning of “enemies of God”